KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/applying-machine-learning/applying-machine-learning.md

 Conversely, we can say that demographic attributes such as job\_type, marital\_status and education have no impact on whether a customer is likely to incur an insufficient funds event.

-##  **Recap**
+## Recap

 This lab has introduced you to the built-in capabilities of machine learning within Autonomous Data Warehouse.
 There are additional workshops in this series that will take you deeper into these unique capabilities.

 Within this lab we have examined:

 - How to use the ```DBMS_PREDICTIVE_ANALYTICS.EXPLAIN``` procedure and how to interpret the results that are automatically generated.
-- How to use one of these built-in algorithms to help us understand the demographic factors that can explain why a customer triggers an "insufficient funds" event against their account.
+- How to this built-in feature helps us understand the demographic factors that can explain why a customer mght trigger an "insufficient funds" event.

 Now that we identified these key demographic attributes, we can do more analysis using SQL to go deeper.
 This type of analysis can allow us to identify and guide customers in better ways to manage their account and, therefore, have a better experience on our MovieStream platform.